dansleboby/ZoomPHP-sdk/docs/Api/ChatMessagesApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$user_id = "user_id_example"; // string |
+$user_id = 'user_id_example'; // string |
-$to_contact = "to_contact_example"; // string | The email address of a chat contact with whom the current user chatted.
+$to_contact = 'to_contact_example'; // string | The email address of a chat contact with whom the current user chatted.
 Messages that were sent and/or received between the user and the contact is displayed.
 Note: You must provide either `contact` or `channel` as a query parameter to retrieve messages either from an individual or a chat channel.
-$to_channel = "to_channel_example"; // string | The channel Id of a channel inside which current user had chat converstations.
+$to_channel = 'to_channel_example'; // string | The channel Id of a channel inside which current user had chat converstations.
 Messages that were sent and/or received between the user and the channel is displayed.
 Note: You must provide either `contact` or `channel` as a query parameter to retrieve messages either from an individual or a chat channel.
-$date = new \DateTime("2013-10-20"); // \DateTime | The query date for which you would like to get the chat messages.
+$date = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | The query date for which you would like to get the chat messages.
 $page_size = 10; // int | The number of records returned with a single API call.
-$next_page_token = "next_page_token_example"; // string | The next page token is used to paginate through large result sets.
+$next_page_token = 'next_page_token_example'; // string | The next page token is used to paginate through large result sets.
 A next page token will be returned whenever the set of available results exceeds the current page size.
 The expiration period for this token is 15 minutes.

 try {
     $result = $apiInstance->getChatMessages($user_id, $to_contact, $to_channel, $date, $page_size, $next_page_token);